Towards Reliable Generation of Executable Workflows by Foundation Models: Introduction

-Indeed, there are success stories of using language models for synthesizing \dsl programs~\cite{zhang2024gh}, in which LLMs are used to directly generate GitHub Action Workflows.
+Indeed, there are success stories of using language models to synthesize \dsl programs~\cite{zhang2024gh}, in which LLMs are used to directly generate GitHub Actions workflows.
 However, despite being \dsl program instances, GitHub Action Workflows are abundantly accessible to LLMs during their training through open-source GitHub repositories.
 Hence, LLMs do not face the ``low-resource language'' problem wherein the \dsl or API is novel or not widely represented in standard LLM training data.
 Therefore, in that instance, LLMs are successful in generating error-free GitHub Action Workflows without the need for implementing post-generation strategies to mitigate possible errors.
 On the other hand, synthesizing general-purpose workflows as program instances of low-resource, custom \dsl{}s has not been effective in practice.
 In spite of reducing the attack surface of possible program synthesis mistakes through simplifying language constructs, it does not eradicate all defects in \workflow{}s.
-Errors remain frequent or even increase in synthesized \dsl workflows since the LLM is effectively ``guessing'' the correct syntax or semantics without a substantial training foundation.
-The desire for robust, secure, and maintainable systems supports the need for complementary measures, e.g., detection through static analysis and automated repairs, to achieve a truly reliable generation of \fm{}-powered workflows.
+Errors remain frequent, or even increase, in synthesized \dsl workflows because the LLM is effectively ``guessing'' the correct syntax or semantics without a substantial training foundation.
+The desire for robust, secure, and maintainable systems underscores the need for complementary measures, e.g., detection via static analysis and automated repairs, to achieve truly reliable generation of \fm{}-powered workflows.